The churches of Christ Greet You (Romans

 Dear

 As we obey the Gospel we illustrate our love for the Father by keeping His commandments and keeping ourselves pure.
-The Spirit living and growing in us will cause us to love, give, and forgive as freely as Christ gave and forgave.
+The Spirit living and growing in us will cause us to love, give, and forgive as freely as Christ loved, gave, and forgave.
 The Word living and growing in us will lead us to love, encourage, and uplift every soul we meet, especially those of the household of faith.
-Jesus, the Son, living and growing in us will teach us to walk humbly every day in joyful anticipation of the hour when He will return to claim us as His own, and take us home to be with Him forever.
+Jesus, the Son, living and growing in us will teach us to walk humbly every day in joyful anticipation of the hour when He will return to claim us as His own and take us home to be with Him forever.

 We Are Not the Only Ones